 Potential Health Problems

-Ragdoll cats tend to be quite healthy and have the potential for a long lifespan, but like most pedigree breeds they do have a genetic predisposition to some issues:
+Ragdoll cats tend to be quite healthy and have the potential for a long lifespan, but like most pedigree breeds they do have a genetic predisposition to some issues.
+Heart, kidney and urinary tract diseases are not uncommon.
+Cryptococcosis and Feline Infectious Peritonitis also need to be watched out for.

 Ragdoll Cat Breeders

-A reputable breeder should be knowledgeable about the breed and their particular needs and health risks.
-They should be happy to answer all of your questions and provide certificates for any genetic testing that has been done.
+A reputable breeder should be happy to answer all of your questions and provide certificates for any genetic testing that has been done.

-You are looking at spending anywhere from $600 to $1800 depending on who is breeding him and the State you are living in.
+You are looking at spending anywhere from $600 to $1,800 for your Ragdoll kitten, depending on the state you are living in.
 It is also worth bearing in mind that if you are looking to buy a kitten with the breeding rights, you may have to pay twice this much money.

 I love the look of the ragdoll cats.
 I know my wife would love one.
 Her birthday is coming up pretty soon.
 She would love it if I got her one for her birthday.
 The best part about them for me is that they have a sweet nature and kind demeanour.
 That would make a great addition to our home.